tiffanimarlowe/project_template/README.md

 ![Python Results](images/100x200.PNG)

 The next scenario simulated 100 runs for a total of 200 packages and showed similar results to the run above with 100 runs and 200 packages.
 Drone 1 and 2 were similar in usage (99 times, 91 times), while drone 3 was briefly used (10 times).
 In order to deliver 200 packages, it also took 3 drones on average less than an hour and half per delivery.
 Meaning, the drones were capable of keeping up with the demand and order income.
-Drone frequency spiked on average every 25 packages for the first 125 packages and then spiked every 50 packages.
+Drone usage frequency spiked on average every 25 packages for the first 125 packages and then spiked every 50 packages for the remaining 75 packages.
+Thus, 3 drones were required for every 25 packages for a majority of the deliveries.
 The average distance traveled for each drone was 9 miles.

 ![Python Results](images/1000x100.PNG)